AOEpeople/techradar/radar/2019-11-01/flowtype.md

 quadrant:   tools

 ---
 [Flow](https://flow.org/) is a static type checker for JavaScript code.
-It's goal is to make code faster, smarter, more confidently, and to a bigger scale.
+Its goal is to make code faster, smarter, more confidently, and to a bigger scale.